joelanman/wshot/README.md

+# Web Screenshot

+A node script to take screenshots of web pages

-# How to use
+## How to use

+1. Clone or download this repo

+2. In the terminal, change to the directory you downloaded it to

-1. Run `npm install`
+3. Run `npm install`

-2. Edit the urls.json file with the urls you need to screenshot
+4. Edit the config.json file with the urls you need to screenshot

-3. Run `npm start`
+5. Run `npm start`

 Your screenshots will be saved to the /screenshots folder